MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 * **Endorsement report**: Drill down and analyze distribution and use of endorsement.
 * **Sensitivity report**: Drill down and analyze distribution and use of sensitivity labeling.
 * **Inventory report**: Get details about labeled and endorsed items.
 Can apply date ranges, filter by workspace, item type, etc.
-* **Items page**: Insights about the distribution of items throughout your tenant, and endorsement coverage.
+* **Items page**: Insights about the distribution of items throughout your organization, and endorsement coverage.
-* **Sensitivity page**: Insights about sensitivity labeling throughout your entire tenant.
+* **Sensitivity page**: Insights about sensitivity labeling throughout your entire organization.

 > [!NOTE]
 > * The full Purview hub report and its associated dataset are generated in the admin monitoring workspace the first time any admin opens the Purview hub.